v-rgrace/Viva/Viva/learning/academy.md

 ## Prerequisites

-You need a **premium license** for Viva Learning or Viva Suite to create and manage academies.
+You need a **premium license** for Viva Learning or Viva Suite to view, create, and manage academies.

 Existing **Microsoft 365 admins**, **knowledge admins**, and **knowledge managers** can create and manage academies.